 Once the Defect or Damage Incident Report is submitted, ODOT will contact you via email if provided, or alternatively telephone, within the next two (2) business days to let you know what entity to contact to file a claim.
-If the claim is in ODOT's maintenance jurisdiction, your claim must be filed with the Ohio Court of Claims.
-If the claim is in an entity's maintenance jurisdiction other than ODOT, contact that entity and follow the process the entity specifies.

 To report a defect or damage incident to ODOT: